Illinois Route 1: Cave-in-Rock to Birds

-Continuing northeast for 13 mi, the route reaches the village of Carmi.
+Continuing northeast for 13 mi, the route reaches the city of Carmi.
 In Carmi, IL 1 is known as West Main Street, paralleling nearby IL 14.
 At the junction of Oak Street and West Main Street, IL 1 and IL 14 run concurrently.
 IL 1 and IL 14 follow East Main Street out of downtown Carmi, changing names to Cross Street as it enters the village of Crossville.
 In Crossville, IL 1 and IL 14 split, with the latter turning east on East Main Street.
-IL 1 turns north on North State Street through Crossville before leaving the village.
+IL 1 continues north on North Cross Street through Crossville before leaving the village.
 Returning to its northeast progression, the route passes the community of Calvin before reaching a junction with Interstate 64 (I-64, exit 130).
 The interchange marks the entrance to the village of Grayville.
 In Grayville, the route crosses the Edwards County line and reaches a junction with the southern end of IL 130 (Hagedom Road).

 After the village of Grayville, IL 1 turns northeast and runs along a general parallel with the Wabash River.
 The route passes through the village of Keensburg before reaching the village of Mount Carmel.
 Now in Wabash County, IL 1 runs northeast through the village as West Third Street.
 At the junction with Walnut Street, IL 1 meets IL 15, which connects to State Route 64 (SR 64) in Indiana.
 Continuing northeast, IL 1 and IL 15 run concurrently to the junction of North Market Street, where they turn northwest to the intersection with East Ninth Street.
 There, IL 1 and IL 15 split in different directions, with IL 15 heading southwest while IL 1 runs northeast on East Ninth Street.
 The route continues on East Ninth Street for two blocks, where the road turns northwest on North Cherry Street.
 Along North Cherry Street, IL 1 turns north and winds out of Mount Carmel.

 IL 1 turns northeast north of Mount Carmel and returns to its parallel with the Wabash River.
 The road passes the village of Allendale before crossing the line into Lawrence County.
 At the community of Sand Barrens, IL 1 passes east of the Mount Carmel Municipal Airport and west of the village of St. Francisville.
 The route continues straight north until reaching the village of Lawrenceville.
 In Lawrenceville, IL 1 is known as 15th Street.
 At State Street, the route junctions with US 50 Business, which connects to IL 250 and US 50.
 After leaving downtown Lawrenceville, the route meets US 50 at a grade-separated interchange.
 For the next 19 mi, IL 1 continues straight north, reaching the Crawford County line near the community of Birds.